Straight to the Point

 What we didn't like: During the insulation test, this silicone mitt set performed well, clocking an average of 45.66 seconds before the heat resistance began to wane.
 It’s not quite as high as some of the other models, but it's still plenty of time.

-What we liked: The Five Two silicone oven mitts from Food52 came in a close second to the Gorilla Grips for a number of reasons.
-But, if you’ve got a little more cash to spend on a pair of mitts with some extra bells and whistles, it’s worth considering these gloves.
+What we liked: If you’ve got a little more cash to spend on a pair of mitts with some extra bells and whistles, it’s worth considering these gloves.
 The main hand portion of this mitt is covered in silicone and lined with cotton, and it was one of the top performers in both the dry and wet insulation tests.
 The silicone portion of the mitt also stood up to the open flame without melting or warping and was easy to wipe clean.
 For those especially concerned about burning their arms, the extra-long cuff should ease your fears.
 These mitts have magnets about the size of quarters sewn into the cuffs for mounting on magnetic surfaces, or for snapping the gloves together for storage.
 They’re available in five colors, too.

 What we didn't like: The biggest drawback to these mitts is that the cotton cuff caught on fire during the durability test.
 While the burn didn’t make it all the way through the lining, it did tear the cotton cuff at the burn site.
 If you have a gas-fired stove, you’ll need to be extra careful not to drag the long cuffs across the open flame to avoid setting them on fire.
 This set is also a little more expensive than other mitts.